Tax on Children’s Savings: Keep their money out of the taxman’s reach

 Although children can receive interest on bank and building society savings accounts tax-free, it’s usually taxed before it’s added to an account.

-If your child has an account and you haven’t already done this, don’t worry, you can claim the tax back.
+If your child has a kids savings account and you haven’t already done this, don’t worry, you can claim the tax back.
 You’ll need another HMRC form – this time it’s an R40.

 What you can do: If you plan to give your children money that’s likely to earn this amount of interest, consider putting it into a tax-free savings plan instead.